Koredotcom/docs/docs/xo/channels/IVR-integration.md

 1. Go to **Deploy** > **Channels** in the left navigation panel of the virtual assistant.
 2. On the **Channels** page, click **IVR**.
 The IVR Channel Instructions panel is displayed.
- ![deploy channels](./images/IVR-17.png "deploy channels") !!! note
+ ![deploy channels](./images/IVR-17.png "deploy channels")

-    The Webhook Payload is used to test the IVR channel configuration for your VA.
-It can be tested using Postman.

 3. The **IVR Voice Sample CURL **request is as follows:
  ```